flutter/website/tutorials/layout/index.md

 <aside class="alert alert-info" markdown="1">
-**Note:** Row and Column are basic primitive widgets for horizontal and vertical lay outs&mdash;these low-level widgets allow for maximum customization.
+**Note:** Row and Column are basic primitive widgets for horizontal and vertical layouts&mdash;these low-level widgets allow for maximum customization.
 Flutter also offers specialized, higher level widgets that might be sufficient for your needs.
 For example, instead of Row you might prefer